 Slam dunk.
 Dribble your way to this park’s public basketball courts.
 This park also has a dog park that’s perfect for doggie play dates, walking trails, and a fun playground area.

-Wheel your way through four main skating areas at Lakeland’s 24,000-square-foot skate park dedicated to creating open spaces for the skater community.
+Ride your way through four main skating areas at Lakeland’s 24,000-sqft skate park dedicated to creating open spaces for skaters.

 Lake Parker Park, 910 E. Granada St.